 - Any change to the disciplinary results that occurs prior to the time such results become final; and

 - When disciplinary results become final.

-The Title IX Coordinator will remain mindful of your well-being, and will take ongoing steps to protect you from retaliation or harm, and work with you to create a safety plan.
+The director of Gender Equity (Title IX coordinator) will remain mindful of your well-being, and will take ongoing steps to protect you from retaliation or harm, and work with you to create a safety plan.
 Retaliation against you, whether by students or employees, will not be tolerated.
-The university and Title IX Coordinator will also:
+The university and director of Gender Equity (Title IX coordinator) will also:

 - Provide interim measures requested by you, if they are reasonably available, regardless of whether you choose to report sexual violence to campus or local police;